PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reports.
 Median and maximum durations were 28.100 and 121.826 seconds.
 All 12 passing models remained below the required `1e-1` maximum absolute error.

+`bertsquad-12-int8.onnx` remains a managed accuracy failure because ONNX Runtime's CPU U8×S8 MatMulInteger kernel does not match the exact ONNX integer product.
+At the first encoder MatMulInteger, direct TFLite, an explicit INT32 NumPy product, and ONNX `ReferenceEvaluator` agree exactly, while ONNX Runtime differs by as much as 11,772 regardless of graph optimization level.
+The converter retains portable exact semantics rather than emulating this host-specific saturation behavior.

 The root-only Tier 5 gate at commit `95aa61b` contains 34 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier5_root_95aa61b.json`: 6 passed, 4 conversion errors, 10 timeouts, 2 accuracy failures, and 12 missing